American Heart Association Executive Assistant in Houston, Texas

 Working independently and within a team on special nonrecurring and ongoing projects.
 Acts as project manager for special projects, which may include planning and coordinating multiple presentations and disseminating information.

-Schedules and organizes complex activities such as meetings, travel, conferences and regional activities.
+Schedules and organizes complex activities such as meetings, travel, conferences and department activities for all members of the department.

 Performs desktop publishing and creates and develops visual presentations and proposals.